fverdugo/fverdugo.github.io/cv.md

 1. Mentor in the Google Summer of Code (GSoC) 2021.
 Student: Pau Riera Portillo.
 Project: [[Gridap] Visualizing PDE approximations in Julia with Gridap.jl and Makie.jl.](https://summerofcode.withgoogle.com/projects/#6231266174697472)

-## Participaiton in competitive RTD projects
+## Participation in competitive RTD projects

 ### Participation as co-PI